remidinishanth/distributed_systems/zookeeper/zk.md

 <img width="1047" alt="image" src="https://user-images.githubusercontent.com/19663316/210221770-a4c6b378-720f-46ad-9f56-5d2819a6b95a.png">

 * Nodes can contain data, have children, or both.
 Every node in a zookeper tree is called a znode.
+  - **znode**: in-memory data node in ZooKeeper, organised in a hierarchical namespace (the data tree)
 * Types of Znode
   - **Regular** node:  Clients create and delete explicitly
   - **Ephemeral** nodes are associated with the session that created them.